Frequently Asked Questions regarding Q magnet devices:

 The answer is yes, if the directions are followed carefully.
 However, success depends entirely upon correct placement of the Q magnet.
 Failure could easily reflect poor placement rather than ineffectiveness.

 So while someone may be able to treat themselves successfully, failure does not necessarily mean the Q magnets cannot be made to work under the proper circumstances.
-Importantly, because no significant side effects of Q magnets have been identified, individuals can try to treat themselves safely before seeking further expert attention.
-It is recommended, however, that individuals not use a trial of Q magnets as an excuse to put off seeking expert attention for the treatment of a significant medical problem.
+Importantly, because minimal side effects of Q magnets have been identified, individuals can try to treat themselves safely before seeking further expert attention.
+It is strongly recommended, however, that individuals not use Q magnets as an excuse to delay seeking expert attention for the treatment of a significant medical problem.

 Since the placement of Q magnets is critical to its efficacy, how does one find the specific placement?